TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab10.md

 * `<fputs> (content, filedescriptor)` writes to a file.
 * `<fclose> filedescriptor` closes a file.
 * `<refresh-workspace-file> filename` refreshes a file in the Eclipse workspace.

-### Run a MiniJava Program

-Add a builder that runs a MiniJava program by running the main method from the generated class file.